rhtconsulting/rhc-ose/README.md

 - oo-auth-token
 Generates an authentication token for an OpenShift login.
 Login must already exist.
-Primarily for use with the rhc command for back-end scripting, but can also be used with service. accounts.
+Primarily for use with the rhc command for back-end scripting, but can also be used with service accounts.

 - oo-delete-user.sh
 Bash script to inefficiently remove an OpenShift login.